 Standardbred horses, also known as Trotter Pacers originate from the United States of America.
 Popularly used for harness racing and fasted trotting, these horses have a muscular and well-built body structure.
 They are also used for horse shows and pleasure riding purposes mostly in the mid-western and eastern US and southern Ontario.

-The height of Standardbred horses ranges from 56 to 68 inches, and are mostly found in brown, bay, and black colors.
-You might also find them in chestnut, Roan, and grey colors but that is rare.
-Good from training and equestrian sports, Standardbred horses have good behavior and calm temperament.
+The height of Standardbred horses ranges from 56 to 68 inches, and are mostly found in brown, bay, and black colours.
+You might also find them in chestnut, Roan, and grey colours but that is rare.
+Good from training and equestrian sports, Standardbred horses have good behaviour and calm temperament.

 Appaloosa horses are trained in English riding and Western riding.
 You will generally find them in western competitions like reining, roping, and cutting, and O-Mok-See sports such as pole bending and barrel racing.
 They are also popular in English disciplines like fox hunting, eventing, and show jumping.